Categories

 Related: Check out our complete guide on mortgages for expats

 Before coming to us, a number of our clients have been turned down at the outset for their lack of residency qualification.
-But we have the experience and facilities to understand the bigger picture.
-If you have other circumstances that lenders may find favourable, you could still be eligible for a mortgage.
+We have the experience and facilities to understand the bigger picture.
+If you have other circumstances that lenders may find favourable - such as a large deposit, strong credit footprint or steady income - it's likely you could still be eligible for a mortgage.

 UK mortgage finance for mixed-nationality couples

-This can be problematic if you’re looking to buy in London, the Southeast, or other major cities around the country.
+This can be problematic if you’re looking to buy in London, the Southeast, or other major cities around the country, where property can be a bit more pricey.

-If the non-UK spouse is the main or only earner, cases are often sent for review by the lender’s panel.
+If the non-UK spouse is the main or only earner, cases are typically sent for review by the lender’s panel.

 Unfortunately, British lenders are only concerned with your UK credit footprint.